voshawn/functional-meetup/meetup-07/PITCHME.md

 ---
 ### 4.4 Logic Programming (How to implement?)
 @ul[list-content-verbose]
 - Frames specifies bindings for pattern variables.
-A stream of frames is referenced agaisnt assertions (data) in the database to see if there are matches.
-Matches are extended (fill in variables) to create the output stream.
+A stream of frames is referenced against assertions (data) in the database to see if there are matches.
+If so, frames are extended (fill in variables) to create the output stream.
-- Driver loop takes in input, routes to assertion handler or `qeval` , and displays output.
+- Driver loop takes in input, routes to an assertion handler or a `qeval` function, and displays output.
-- `qeval` takes as inputs a query and a stream of frames, and it returns a stream of extended frames.
+- `qeval` behaves similar to `eval`, It takes as inputs a query and a stream of frames, and returns a stream of extended frames.
 @ulend

 ---